 Theme: Understanding permanent leave to remain, EU settlement and your leave entitlements (parental, sick and bereavement).

-We were joined by our HR immigration specialist Helen Belcher to discuss indefinite leave to remain and the EU settlement scheme and our HR adviser Ruth Baker who will talk to us about sick leave, parental (maternal and paternal) leave and bereavement leave.
-Continue reading the blog post here.
+We were joined by our HR immigration specialist Helen Belcher to discuss indefinite leave to remain and the EU settlement scheme, continue reading the blog post, and our HR adviser Ruth Baker who will talk to us about sick leave, parental leave and bereavement leave, continue reading the blog post about leave.

 Wednesday 31 July 2019